cabarius/ToyBox/ToyBox/ReadMe.md

   * Add squads in Army Editor
 ### Ver 1.4.12 (Coming Soon)
 * **Bag of Tricks**
+  * Cheat to let you enable Unlimited Stacking of Modifiers (Stat/AC/Hit/Damage/Etc)
   * Moved dialog options into their own section in Bag of Tricks
   * Mythic Dialog Restrictions are beginning to apply to crusade events.
   * **Expand Answers For Conditional Responses** - Some responses such as comments about your mythic powers will always choose the first one by default.
 This will show a copy of the answer and the condition for each possible response that an NPC might make to you based on.